Like ToolFern? Prefer us as your source on Google →

 How to use the case converter

-2. The tool splits it into words and instantly fills in all seven case styles below.
+2. The tool splits it into words and instantly fills in all nine case styles below.

 3. Click Copy next to the style you need and paste it straight into your code.